 - cultures of the throat, blood, urine or stool.

-Treatment of an infection for people with lupus
+Treating an infection in someone with lupus

-- Have high standards of personal hygiene.
+- having high standards of personal hygiene

-- Clean your house regularly and thoroughly.
+- cleaning your house regularly and thoroughly

-- Eat a well-balanced and nutritious diet.
+- eating a well-balanced and nutritious diet

 Where to get help